astei/krypton/README.md

 * introducing optimized packet splitting (client and server)
 * adding an async entity tracker (server only)
 * adding flush consolidation (server only)
+* micro-optimizations to reduce garbage produced by the networking stack (client and server)

 The following components currently only work on Linux x86_64 and aarch64, but we plan to add Windows support: